UW-Madison

 Brief Biography

 Hi, there!
 I earned a Ph.D. degree in Computer Sciences, with an emphasis on database systems, from University of Wisconsin, Madison, under the guidance of Prof. Jignesh Patel.
-I received a B.Eng. degree in Computer Science and Technology from Harbin Institute of Technology, China.
+Before that, I received a B.Eng. degree in Computer Science and Technology from Harbin Institute of Technology, China.

 I work at a cloud database startup, after a stint at Amazon Aurora MySQL of AWS.
-Contact me if you would like to be part of a mission to empower the business execution velocity via cloud data management and process mining.

 News